 The following are tips that may help students in their academic journeys:

 You will use Moodle for all your online, hybrid, and some seated courses.
 Check Moodle every day.
-There is an initial assignment (census assignment) due by the census date; it is very important that you complete this assignment on time so that you will not be dropped from the class.
+There is an initial assignment called the "Mandatory Enrollment Assignment."
+It is very important that you complete this by the due date so that you will not be dropped from the class.
 If you have problems logging into your Moodle account, call (866) 833-2953.